Wednesday, 22 July 2015

 Sure let us set high standards in recruiting teachers.
 Sure let us expect teachers to continuously develop themselves in terms of knowledge as well as teaching pedagogies.
 To teach children and nurture them into becoming mature adults and responsible members of the society is no small thing.
 And we certainly need to recruit the best people we can to do this.
 But at the same time let us also then pay them salaries that are respectable enough for the teaching profession to become economically sound and not be a constraint that comes in the way of capable people choosing it as a career option – at least early in their lives before they have earned higher degrees that can enable them to pursue options of either teaching at colleges and universities or perhaps taking up other career paths if that be their eventual choice (I'll expand on the 2nd part of this statement later in this post).

-So here’s my first proposition: Let the starting gross salaries for school teachers be set as follows (I’ll talk about the need to cap these salaries as well later):
+So here’s my first proposition: Let the minimum starting gross salaries for school teachers be set as follows (I’ll talk about the need to cap these salaries as well later):

 Primary school (Grades 1 to 5): Rs.
 30,000/- per month.